-I am Assistant Professor in the Department of Sociology and Lyman Briggs College at Michigan State University.
+I am Associate Professor of Sociology in the Department of Sociology and Lyman Briggs College at Michigan State University.
 My research focuses on medicine, science, work and occupations, knowledge, and theory.

 I received the 2013 American Sociological Association Outstanding Dissertation Award, and am now working on a book manuscript related to this project.
 It develops an argument about the relationship between medical knowledge and medical practices, and its link to the development and decay of authority.